 Truck driving comes with a lot of paperwork.
 Even though ELDs reduce the need for paper logs, they didn’t get rid of the paper completely.
 Truckers still need to keep hard copies of certain documents in their trucks to avoid dings during DOT inspections, including documents for the ELD.
 This is referred to as your ELD mandate paperwork.

 According to the FMCSA website, there are 4 ELD documents drivers must keep in their trucks.
 Failure to produce these documents results in a 1-point hit each against the driver’s CSA (Compliance, Safety, Accountability) score.
 The point score goes up to 3 points per infraction if the driver is in noncompliance again within 12 months.
 The documents drivers must have are as follows:

-Are all commercial drivers with a CDL required to have ELDs or electronic logging devices installed on their trucks?
+An ELD has proven to be a powerful tool for fleet managers.
+From tracking driving hours to overall fleet management.
+So, are all commercial drivers with a CDL required to have ELDs or electronic logging devices installed on their trucks?
 Well, not quite.
 The ELD system operates by connecting to the vehicle’s diagnostics port.
 There are three types of diagnostics ports used in vehicles which the ELD can be connected to, however, commercial trucks built in the model year 2000 and prior were not equipped with the ports attached to the vehicle’s engine making them incompatible for ELD systems to be installed.
 For this reason, those vehicles have been declared exempt from the mandate and are allowed to continue using paper logs for their records.

 Other exemptions to this mandate by the FMCSA have been for the Motion Picture Association of America, The United Parcel Service, as well as the Truck Renting and Leasing Association.
 Truck drivers for these organizations fall under the exemption from the mandate in the trucking industry.